Call Us for a Free Consultation

 If you have questions about Nevada's statute of limitations or need to act before your time runs out, contact Gallo Criminal Defense Las Vegas.
 Our experienced attorneys provide strategic guidance to help you navigate legal deadlines and protect your rights.
 Don't delay—call us today for a confidential consultation.

-1. What is the statute of limitations for personal injury in Nevada
+What is the statute of limitations for personal injury in Nevada?

-Three years from the date of the act or one year from discovery—whichever comes first (NRS 41A.097).
+3 years from the act or 1 year from discovery.

-Tolling pauses the statute of limitations due to specific conditions like minority, incapacity, or fraud.
+Tolling pauses the statute of limitations under certain conditions, such as incapacity or fraud.

-5. Is there a time limit to prosecute murder in Nevada?
+Is there a time limit for murder in Nevada?

-The statute of limitations may pause until the defendant returns (NRS 11.300).
+The statute of limitations may pause until they return.

 About the Author